VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 }
 ```

-The **RegistrationProcess** class handles the the
+The **RegistrationProcessManager** class handles the the
 **ReservationAccepted** and **ReservationRejected** events.
 This
 reservation is a temporary reservation for seats to give the user the
 opportunity to make a payment.
-The workflow is responsible for releasing
+The process manager is responsible for releasing
 the reservation when either the purchase is complete, or the reservation
 timeout period expires.
-The following code sample shows how the workflow
+The following code sample shows how the process manager
 handles these two messages.

 ```Cs